Poincar\'e dualization and Massey products

 Let $Ho=Ho(cdga)$ be the homotopy category of cdga's, i.e. the localization at all quasi-isomorphisms.
 Recall that a cdga $A$ is formal if and only if it is isomorphic to $H(A)$ in $Ho$.
 There is a natural generalization of this condition to maps as follows: Let be a category with two objects and one morphism between them.
 Then let $Ho^I:=Fun(I,Ho)$ be the functor category, i.e. objects are maps $[A\to B]$ in the homotopy category and morphisms are commutative squares in $Ho$.
 For every map $f:A\to B$, one has two natural objects of $Ho^I$: In analogy with the case of objects, we say: \begin{defi} A map $f$ of cdga's is called formal if $[f]\cong [H(f)]$ in $Ho^I$. \end{defi} For example, a cdga is formal if and only if the identity map is formal.
+Note that formality of $f$ implies formality of source and target.
 We argue that this notion coincides with several existing notions of formality of maps (which are known to be equivalent) in the literature, and give a characterization in terms of $C_\infty$-algebras that we will use later on.

-Recall that for any cofibrant object in cdga's $C$ (in the projective model structure, e.g.\ the cdga underlying a minimal model), morphisms $[C,A]$ in $Ho$ can be identified with homotopy classes of maps, and there is a ``lifting property'' saying that for any quasi-isomorphism $A\to B$, composition induces an isomorphism $[C,A]\cong [C,B]$.
+Recall that for any cofibrant object $C$ in the category of cdga's (in the projective model structure, e.g.\ the cdga underlying a minimal model), morphisms $[C,A]$ in $Ho$ can be identified with homotopy classes of maps, and there is a ``lifting property'' saying that for any quasi-isomorphism $A\to B$, composition induces an isomorphism $[C,A]\cong [C,B]$.
 In particular, for any choice of minimal models $M_A\to A$, $M_B\to B$ and map $f:A\to B$, there exists a unique homotopy class of maps $M_A\xrightarrow{M_f} M_B$ making the following diagram commute up to homotopy:

 \begin{lem} Let $f:A\to B$ be a map of connected cdga's.
 The following conditions are equivalent: \begin{enumerate}[(a)] \item The map $f$ is formal. \item There is a diagram